deepmodeling/rid-kit/examples/README.md

 ```
 `enhcMD` is the module of enhanced sampling; `resMD` is the module of calculating the free energy; `train` is the module of training the neural networks. `gen_rid` is to generate the working folder.

-As a examples, we set our variables as:
+As an example, we set our variables as:
 ```python
 out_dir    # the output path.
 mol_dir    # the folder containing initial conformation files.